InsightDataScience/aws-ops-insight/README.md

     git clone https://github.com/InsightDataScience/aws-ops-insight.git

 ## AWS credentials for your personal user
-Add your AWS credentials to your `.profile` using your editor of choice.
+Your Linux user has a `.profile` file in your home directory where you can configure your control machine.
+Add your AWS credentials to your `.profile` using your editor of choice (e.g. with a command like `nano ~/.profile` or `vim ~/.profile`).
 Of course, your credentials will be different, but you should have something like this in your `.profile`:

     export AWS_ACCESS_KEY_ID=ABCDE1F2G3HIJKLMNOP
     export AWS_SECRET_ACCESS_KEY=1abc2d34e/f5ghJKlmnopqSr678stUV/WXYZa12